Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

 - Your food sales are taxed at the standard 10% rate — not Exempt

-- Claiming Exempt status without meeting both criteria is a compliance violation
+- Claiming Exempt status without meeting at least one statutory qualification branch is a compliance violation

-- Restaurants, hotels, and catering businesses do not qualify — prepared food is always 10%
+- Restaurants, hotels, and catering businesses do not qualify as licensed food stores

-When in doubt, consult the VAT Amendment Act 2025 or speak with a registered VAT advisor.
+When in doubt, consult the VAT (Amendment) Act 2025 §2 or speak with a registered VAT advisor.
 CoralLedger Comply flags classification anomalies during setup so you can resolve ambiguities before they appear in a filed return.

-CoralLedger Comply eliminates manual classification decisions.
-Every product is classified once during setup, and the system applies the correct treatment on every transaction thereafter.
+CoralLedger Comply supports a consistent classification workflow.
+Every product is classified once during setup, and the configured treatment is applied on every transaction thereafter.

 Product-Level Classification